 To obtain a doctoral degree, students must earn the prescribed credits and pass the doctoral dissertation review and final examination.
-After passing the preliminary examination, doctoral dissertations are reviewed by a evaluation committee that includes outside experts (external examiners).
-In the review process, in addition to submission and peer review of the doctoral dissertation, students are required to deliver an oral presentation and answer questions at a public dissertation presentation organized by the program.
-After passing this review, the doctoral dissertation must be approved by the Representative Committee composed of representatives from each program.
-Given the interdisciplinary nature of Global Environmental Studies, doctoral dissertations are reviewed in the basic fields of Cultural and Social Studies, Physical Sciences, and Life Sciences.
-Upon passing all of these examinations, the student is awarded the degree of Docror of Philosophy.
+Passing the preliminary examination allows submission of a doctoral dissertation.
+Submitted dissertations are reviewed by an evaluation committee, including external members.
+In the review process, students are required to deliver an oral presentation and answer questions at a public dissertation presentation organized by the program.
+After passing this review, the doctoral dissertation is approved by the Representative Committee composed of representatives from each program.
+Given interdisciplinary Global Environmental Studies, the nature of doctoral dissertations are reviewed either in Cultural and Social Studies, Physical Sciences, or Life Sciences.
+Upon passing all of these examinations, the student is awarded the degree of Doctor of Philosophy.

-The Global Environmental Studies Program seeks students who have a strong interest in research related to Global Environmental Studies, and who have the will and enthusiasm to thrive internationally, constantly honing their rich intellect and sensitivity, aiming for practical research that will open up a new era while taking a comprehensive view of the entire field of study, not limited by existing disciplines.
+The Global Environmental Studies Program seeks students who have a strong interest and motivation in research related to Global Environmental Studies, and who have the will and enthusiasm to thrive internationally, constantly honing their rich intellect and sensitivity, aiming for practical research that will open up a new field of research while taking a comprehensive view of the entire field of study, not limited by existing disciplines.